LongEmbed: Extending Embedding Models for Long Context Retrieval: Related Work

 Existing efforts in developing long-context embedding models typically involve first obtaining a long-context backbone model, either by pre-training with long inputs from scratch~\citep{gunther2023jina,nussbaum2024nomic,chen2024bge} or using existing ones~\citep{wang2023improving}, followed by training the backbone model to produce embeddings.
 Instead, this paper endows \textit{existing} embedding models with the ability to handle long context through context window extension.

-\textbf{Context Window Extension for Large Language Models.}\quad Due to the high cost of pre-training an LLM from scratch, there have been many efforts towards extending the context window of \textit{existing} LLMs in a plug-and-play manner.
-We categorize these efforts as follows: 1) \textit{Divide-and-conquer}, which involves segmenting long inputs into short chunks, processing each chunk with the model, and aggregating the results, as demonstrated by PCW~\citep{ratner2023parallel}; 2) \textit{Position reorganization}, which reorganizes position ids to boost length extrapolation, as exemplified by SelfExtend~\citep{jin2024llm}, DCA~\citep{an2024training}, and others; 3) \textit{Position interpolation}, which introduces new position embeddings by interpolating existing ones, includes PI~\citep{chen2023extending}, NTK~\citep{ntk}, YaRN~\citep{peng2023yarn}, and Resonance RoPE~\citep{wang2024resonance}.
+\textbf{Context Window Extension for LLMs.}\quad Due to the high cost of pre-training an LLM from scratch, there have been many efforts towards extending the context window of \textit{existing} LLMs in a plug-and-play manner.
+We categorize these efforts as follows: 1) \textit{Divide-and-conquer}, which involves segmenting long inputs into short chunks, processing each chunk with the model, and aggregating the results, as demonstrated by PCW~\citep{ratner2023parallel}; 2) \textit{Position reorganization}, which reorganizes position ids to accommodate longer inputs, as exemplified by SelfExtend~\citep{jin2024llm}, DCA~\citep{an2024training}.
+3) \textit{Position interpolation}, which introduces new position embeddings by interpolating existing ones, includes PI~\citep{chen2023extending}, NTK~\citep{ntk}, YaRN~\citep{peng2023yarn}, and Resonance RoPE~\citep{wang2024resonance}.
 Our paper thoroughly investigates these three lines of methods on embedding models.
-We also acknowledge other efforts for extending the context window, such as prompt \& KV compression~\citep{jiang2023llmlingua,ge2023context,zhang2024soaring} and memory-based transformers~\citep{wang2024augmenting, xiao2024infllm}.
+We also acknowledge other efforts in context extension, such as token compression~\citep{jiang2023llmlingua,ge2023context,zhang2024soaring} and memory-based transformers~\citep{wang2024augmenting, xiao2024infllm}.
 However, the former is not applicable for bidirectional attention, and the latter requires complex mechanisms for accessing encoded content, hence we do not experiment with these two categories.

 In addition to their plug-and-play usability, further fine-tuning on top of these methods with long training samples has been proven to yield better performance ~\citep{xiong2023effective,fu2024data,zhang2024extending,yen2024longcontext}.
-Addressing the overhead of training on long inputs and the scarcity of extremely long training data, a line of research investigates simulating long inputs within short context, including Randomized Positions~\citep{ruoss2023randomized}, Positional Skip-wise~(PoSE) training~\citep{zhu2023pose}.
+Addressing the overhead of training on long inputs and the scarcity of extremely long training data, a line of research investigates simulating long inputs within short context, including Randomized Positions~\citep{ruoss2023randomized}, Positional Skip-wise~(PoSE) training~\citep{zhu2023pose}, and SkipAlign~\cite{wu2024long}.
 This paper also leverage these efforts to synthesize long training samples from the original training data, facilitating further fine-tuning on top of plug-and-play methods.